projectit-org/ProjectIt-documentation/src/new-developments/Things-we-like-to-do.md

 # Editor/Projection Items
 1. Projections for binary expressions are not allowed.
-   These projection s are handled in a special way to support editing and shopuld not be tempered with.
+   These projections are handled in a special way to support editing and should not be tempered with.
 2. All projections will be divided into groups:
     1. **default editor**: contains all defined default projections AND all triggers, symbols, and reference shortcuts.
 If the language engineer does not provide a default projection,